 I personally love my bag because it’s all canvas and that’s about it – no extra aluminum or wheels to add bulk or weight.
-While this is great for me, it’s not the best for kids or folks who don’t want a heavy bag hanging off their shoulder.
+While this is great for me, it’s not the best lightweight luggage for kids or folks who don’t want a bag hanging off their shoulder.

 As you’re deliberating over carry-on bags, weight matters.
 That’s why I’ve included this stat in the table.
-Even though aluminum doesn’t weigh much, weight is weight.
-The less, the better.
+Even though aluminum doesn’t weigh much, weight is weight, and less is better.

 I’ve put this one last for a reason.
 I think that it’s really important to consider what you need, and buy the best that you can afford.
 If that means planning ahead and saving for a few months, then I think that’s smart.
 If you are a serious backpacker and were going to carry your entire life on your back for days or weeks, you would want something that’s going to be comfortable, durable, and last a long time.
 Other types of luggage are no different.
 Most times, you get what you pay for, so don’t skimp.

 The best new carry on luggage for 2024 – carry-on reviews.

 Molded ABS Plastic

 Kenneth Cole has a penchant for making stylish luggage that’s also affordable, and we think that is perfect for traveling families on a budget.
 We wrote about its big brother – the 28″ spinner – over on our full-size suitcase post because of hundreds of solid reviews and good ratings from several sources.
 The carry-on version is no exception.
 It comes in an array of colors, and customers seem to love it.